icolomina/api_one_endpoint/README.md

 - **getName**: Gets operation name
 - **getInput**: Gets input class.
 When an operation is executed, payload data will be deserialized to the input class and also validated.
 - **getGroup**: Gets operation group.
 We will cover it when seeing operation authorization.
+- **getContext**: Gets the operation context.
+We will cover it when seeing operation context separation

 ### Protecting operations